shivangis22/tonguedetection/README.md

 # TongueDiseaseNet - A Deep Learning Solution for Tongue Disease Detection and Diagnosis
 TongueDiseaseNet is an innovative and advanced deep-learning project that aims to revolutionize the diagnosis of various tongue diseases using tongue images.
+Leveraging the power of machine learning and artificial intelligence, this project offers a reliable and efficient tool to detect and identify oral lichens, leukemia, hairy tongue, oral cancer, and oral thrush.

+TongueDiseaseNet is an innovative and advanced deep-learning project that aims to revolutionize the diagnosis of various tongue diseases using tongue images.
 Leveraging the power of machine learning and artificial intelligence, this project offers a reliable and efficient tool to detect and identify oral lichens, leukaemia, hairy tongue, oral cancer, and oral thrush.